 However, because technology plays such an important role in society, it’ll always be a constant battle.
 Just make sure you’re setting aside time to take a break from your smartphone or other similar devices.

-If you are interested in even more health-related articles and information from us here at Makeup By Kili, then we have a lot to choose from.
+If you are interested in even more beauty & health-related articles and information from us here at Makeup By Kili, then we have a lot to choose from.